partrickJhonson/beef/Network-Discovery.md

 ## Network Fingerprinting

 The [[Network Fingerprinting module|Module:-Fingerprint-Network]] uses URL of default images to fingerprint the devices used on the network.
 It embedds a list of default pictures for Web servers (apache, IIS) and network devices (Linksys NAS, printers...) and check if one of this picture is available.
+This module should work in all browsers.
+The user may notice if any of the scanned hosts pop a 401 Authentication Required prompt.

 [[Images/module-network-fingerprint2.png|align=center|width=400px]]

 ## Remote CSRFs

-CSRF is still a vulnerabilty seldom taken into account by developers while it can have serious impact.
+CSRF is still a vulnerability seldom taken into account by developers while it can have serious impact.
 BeEF includes a lot of CSRF modules, especially targeting personal routes (Linksys, Dlink...).
 Happily, we just detected one of those routers when fingerprinting the network during the previous step.
-Most of CSRF attacks allows modifying the admin password however several can be used to open external ports on the box.
+Most of CSRF attacks allows modifying the admin password however several can be used to gain a reverse shell or open external ports on the box.

 You can see the list of CSRF modules in the [[module|BeEF-modules]] page.